Apress/pro-c-sharp-9-w-.net-core-5/errata.md

 ***

-On **page 525** [formatting issue]:
+On **pages 525, 540, 575, 586** [formatting issues]:

-On page 525 line 5 from top there is a return missing after the colon.
-The following is incorrect:
+Page 525 line 5 from top there is a line break missing between the text and the code sample.

-QueryStringsWithAnonymousMethods() helper function, shown here:static void QueryStringsWithAnonymousMethods()
-{

 The correction is as follows:

 QueryStringsWithAnonymousMethods() helper function, shown here: static void QueryStringsWithAnonymousMethods()
 {

-There is a similar issue on 540 at the start of the code sample in section Leveraging OS Verbs with ProcessStartInfo
+Page 540 at the bottom of the page.
+There should be a line break like this:

+Create a new method with the following code: static void UseApplicationVerbs()
+{
+//rest omitted for brevity

+Page 757 (at the bottom of the page) should be formatted like this:

+Update the Cancel button Click event to the following code: private void cmdCancel_Click(object sender, EventArgs e) {

+Page 586 is also missing a line break.
+Last text bloxk in Awaitable Void Async Methods should be formatted like this:

+The caller of this method would then use the await keyword as so: await MethodReturningVoidAsync();
+Console.WriteLine("Void method complete");

 ***
 On **page 584** [incorrect sentence]: